7h30th3r0n3/Evil-M5Core2/README.md

 in this way you can know if you are under attacked.

+## PwnGrid Spam
+### You can now spam with face and message near pwnagotchi

+Designed to spam face and name on all pwnagotchi devices nearby and can be used to causing a DoSPWND (Denial Of Screen PWND part).
+You can change the face and message sended in a text file.

+REMEMBER TO PUT THE FILE IN CONFIG FOLDER : https://github.com/7h30th3r0n3/Evil-M5Core2/blob/main/SD-Card-File/config/pwngridspam.txt

+Perfect for showcasing at events like DEFCON or BlackHat.😜

+It's also available standalone on any esp32 here : https://github.com/7h30th3r0n3/PwnGridSpam

+part of the code have been taken and refactored from https://github.com/viniciusbo/m5-palnagotchi

+## Web Crawler
+### You can now crawl websites and extract useful information!

+### !!
+Warning !!
+Ensure you are authorized to crawl the website before using this feature.

+On screen:
+- URL: The website URL being crawled
+- Pages: current of page crawled
+- Dictonnary on SD card so it could be swaped
+- Scrolling list at the end to see all the content crawled

+## Connect to SSH
+### You can now connect to SSH servers directly from the device!

+On screen:
+- A real SSH Shell with CTRL+C
+- Can be used from the Scan Hosts after menu

+## Scan Network and port
+### You can now scan networks and ports to discover devices and services!

+It does:
+- ARP broadcast on all the network
+- Check Hosts up
+- List them to let you choose actions (Scan ports / SSH connect / Web Crawling)

+##  Send tesla code
+### You can now send Tesla codes using the RFunit!

+On screen:
+- Status: Transmission status (e.g., Sending, Finished)

+( This functionnality has been not totally tested, it send the same signal than the flipper zero best-tesla-opener )

 ### Change startup image
 Upload a startup.jpg 320x240 image to replace original startup.jpg and make your Evil-M5Core2 more special.